Industrial Organisation and Development Act 1947: Wool and textiles

-Conclusion
+Impact

-Clearly, the act was not used extensively to reorganise British industry as originally envisaged.
+The act was not used extensively to reorganise British industry as originally envisaged.
 The act proved controversial at first, as it was seen as an attempt to increase government control of industry, union influence and perhaps pave the way for nationalisation.
 Only four development boards were created under the 1945–51 Labour government.
 Of the major industries, only cotton saw a powerful board created from the act that went on to play a strategic role in helping change its industry.

 On the other hand, the act provided a useful mechanism to find funding for marketing and research.
 Establishments such as Wool Industries Research Institute, or the Shirley Institute for the cotton industry, had an international reputation in their fields, and very talented scientists developed their careers there.
 However, similar research institutes developed in other industries through a combination of direct funding and voluntary arrangements, such as the British Rubber Producers Research Association or British Rayon Research Association.

 Later, limited schemes to raise levies under the act for research or marketing gained the support of specific industries, particularly in the agricultural sector.
 The use of levies to support this work continues, although no statutory organisation uses the powers of the act today.